-94 per cent of Canadian parents who use cannabis agree it is their responsibility to safely store their cannabis products; yet, only 41 per cent strongly agree that they are aware of guidelines on how to store cannabis safely.
+- 94 per cent of Canadian parents who use cannabis agree it is their responsibility to safely store their cannabis products; yet, only 41 per cent strongly agree that they are aware of guidelines on how to store cannabis safely. - Legal cannabis products in Canada must meet requirements about packaging and THC content.
+Parents and caregivers should be aware that unlicensed (illegal) products are often sold in unsafe packaging and might be stronger and more harmful to children.